snowflakedb/snowflake-cli/README.md

 4. Upload to a stage (I'll upload to a stage called `packages` in the database / schema configured in previous step): `snow package upload -f <package-name>.zip -s packages --overwrite`
 5. You can now use the package in functions / procedures by adding an import to `@packages/<package-name>.zip`.

-It's worth noting that if you create and publish functions and procedures using the SnowCLI using the patterns below, it will automatically bundle packages + code in a single zip that is created.
-But you can manage packages independently of the SnowCLI if you want to.
+It's worth noting that if you create and publish functions and procedures using the SnowCLI using the patterns below (`snow function` and `snow procedure`), SnowCLI will automatically bundle packages + code in a single zip that is created.
+But you can manage packages independently in stages as desired.

 ### Build a function